-This report is intended to comply with the market reporting requirements of Instituto de Crédito Oficial Consolidatable Group, established in Part Eight of Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (hereinafter, "the Solvency Regulation").
+This report is intended to comply with the market reporting requirements of the Instituto de Crédito Oficial Consolidated Group, established in Part Eight of Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (hereinafter, "the Solvency Regulation").

-As of 1 January 2014, Law 10/2014 of 26 June on the regulation, supervision and solvency of credit institutions replaced the previous body of laws on prudential banking regulation (Law 13/1985 of 25 May and Banco de España Circular 3/2008).
-The main purpose of Law 10/2014 of 26 June was to adapt the Spanish legal system to regulatory changes introduced internationally and within the European Union, directly incorporating the provisions of Regulation (EU) 575/2013 of 26 June (CRR) and duly transposing Directive 2013/36/EU of 26 June (CRD4).
+As of 1 January 2014, Law 10/2014, of 26 June, on the regulation, supervision and solvency of credit institutions replaced the previous body of laws on prudential banking regulation (Law 13/1985, of 25 May, and Banco de España Circular 3/2008).
+The main purpose of Law 10/2014, of 26 June, was to adapt the Spanish legal system to regulatory changes introduced internationally and within the European Union, directly incorporating the provisions of Regulation (EU) 575/2013 of 26 June (CRR) and duly transposing Directive 2013/36/EU of 26 June (CRD4).
 These Community regulations have involved substantial changes to the regulations applicable to credit institutions, as aspects such as the rules on supervision, capital requirements and penalties have been extensively amended.

-In accordance with the Eighth Additional Provision of Law 10/2014 of 26 June on the regulation, supervision and solvency of credit institutions, Instituto de Crédito Oficial (ICO) is subject to Titles II (Solvency of credit institutions), III (Supervision) and IV (Sanctions) of said law, with the exceptions established by regulations, and the provisions regarding the duty of confidentiality.
+In accordance with the Eighth Additional Provision of Law 10/2014, of 26 June, on the regulation, supervision and solvency of credit institutions, the Instituto de Crédito Oficial (ICO) is subject to Titles II (Solvency of credit institutions), III (Supervision) and IV (Sanctions) of that law, with such exceptions as the regulations provide for, and the provisions regarding the duty of confidentiality.

-In accordance with the information disclosure policies approved by ICO, this report is prepared on an annual basis by ICO's Directorate General for Risks and Financial Control and approved by its Chairman, having been checked by the Internal Audit Department.
+In accordance with the information disclosure policies approved by ICO, this report has been prepared, on an annual basis, by ICO's Risk and Financial Control Department and approved by its chairman, having been checked by the Internal Audit Department.

-Certain information required by current regulations to be included in this report is submitted, in accordance with these regulations, by reference to the 2015 consolidated financial statements of the ICO Group, since it is contained therein and it would thus be redundant to repeat it here.
-The aforementioned financial statements and this document "Information of prudential significance" can be viewed on the ICO website (www.ico.es).
+Certain information required by current regulations to be included in this report is presented, in accordance with those regulations, by reference to the 2016 consolidated annual accounts of the ICO Group, as that information is stated there and it would therefore be superfluous to repeat it here.
+The above-mentioned annual accounts and this document "Information of prudential relevance" can be viewed on the ICO website (www.ico.es).

 1.2.
-INSTITUTO DE CRÉDITO OFICIAL CONSOLIDATABLE GROUP
+INSTITUTO DE CRÉDITO OFICIAL CONSOLIDATED GROUP

-The information presented in this report corresponds to the Consolidatable Group of Credit Institutions, whose parent company is Instituto de Crédito Oficial (hereinafter, "the Group" or "ICO Group").
+The information presented in this report relates to the Consolidated Group of Credit Institutions, whose parent company is the Instituto de Crédito Oficial (hereinafter, "the Group" or "ICO Group").

 Entities over which ICO is able to exert control are considered subsidiaries.
-An entity is considered to control an investee when it is exposed to, or has a right to, variable returns on its holding in the investee, and it has the ability to influence such returns through the power it exercises over the investee.
+An entity is considered to control an investee when it is exposed to, or has a right to, variable returns on its holding in the investee and it has the ability to influence such returns through the power it exercises over the investee.

-The following conditions must be met for an entity to be considered a subsidiary:
+The following requirements must be satisfied for an entity to be considered a subsidiary:

-- Control: An investor is considered to have control over an investee when it possesses rights that give it the capacity to influence significant activities: i.e. those with a material impact on the performance of the investee; - Returns: An investor is exposed, or has a right, to variable returns from investment in an investee when the returns obtained by the investor may vary depending on the performance of the investee.
+- Control: An investor is considered to have control over an investee when it possesses current rights that give it the capacity to influence significant activities, that is, those having a material impact on the performance of the investee; - Returns: An investor is exposed, or has a right, to variable returns from its investment in an investee when the returns obtained by the investor, on that investment, may vary according to the financial performance of the investee.
 The investor's returns may be solely positive, solely negative, or both positive and negative.